ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_manticoin.md

 * Create a **UI Text Box** named `VictoryUI` as a child of the `UI Container` we made earlier under `Client Context`.

 !!! tip
     You could duplicate the `CoinUI` from earlier.
-With `CoinUI` selected in your Hierarchy, press <kbd>CTRL</kbd> + <kbd>W</kbd> to duplicate it.
+With `CoinUI` selected in your Hierarchy, press ++ctrl+W++ to duplicate it.
 You'll want to delete the extra DisplayCoins script that will be a child of your new clone.

 * In the `text` field in the Properties window, type "**All coins found!**".
 * Customize your font color, size, and justification--do what you like with it!